-Geographic Response Strategies (GRS) maps, located in Appendix D of this plan, for Sandy Cove, Pirate Cove, the-Indian River, Middle Island, and Starrigavan BaySilver Bay, and Starrigavan Bay-display some of the sensitive areas near the Sitka Bulk Plant and show how to protect them from an oil spill.
+Geographic Response Strategies (GRS) maps, located in Appendix D of this plan, for Sandy Cove, Pirate Cove, Indian River, Middle Island, Silver Bay, and Starrigavan Bay display the sensitive areas near the Sitka Bulk Plant and show how to protect them from an oil spill.
 The Old Seaplane Turnaround Flats area and the Sitka National Historical Park, including the estuarine flats of Indian River are high value habitats that will receive maximum protection.
 Other immediate concerns will be focused on preventing petroleum products from entering, to the maximum extent possible, the ANB and Thomsen boat harbors.